boa-dev/boa/CONTRIBUTING.md

 If you want to develop on the web assembly side you can run `yarn serve` and then go to <http://localhost:8080>.

-### boa-unicode

-Boa uses the library `boa-unicode` to query Unicode character properties and classes in lexer and parser.
-See [boa_unicode/README.md](./boa_unicode/README.md) for development and more information.

 ### Setup

 #### VSCode Plugins